MicrosoftDocs/microsoft-salescopilot-docs/articles/tsg-api-perm.md

 ## Is your issue still not resolved?

-Visit the [Sales Copilot - Microsoft Community Hub](https://techcommunity.microsoft.com/t5/viva-sales/bd-p/VivaSales) to engage with our experts.
+Visit the [Copilot for Sales - Microsoft Community Hub](https://techcommunity.microsoft.com/t5/viva-sales/bd-p/VivaSales) to engage with our experts.